Some past productions.

 Opened on the 13th of September, only two days after the disastrous events of September 11, 2001.
 We look surprisingly calm and happy here – probably because it was the show’s closing and a relief, after a run at such a difficult time.
 Audiences were at home hiding under the bed, rathern than up in Virginia City at the old opera house.

 costumes by Virginia Vogel

 This picture is from the opening dance number.
-I’m Lady Macbeth and I conjur the production.
+I’m Lady Macbeth and I conjure the production.
 This scene was choreographed to Bobby Darin singing Mac the Knife.
-It was WONDERFUL.